My JOURNEY

 Dubai in the sky feels like on top of Dubai, literally.
 I took this picture on the plane headed to the UAE.
 Photo by Destiny Dickerson.

 For my first blog post, I wanted to discuss something close to my heart: living abroad.
-Living abroad has been a dream for me for as long as I can remember.
-Over time, my mind has never changed with wanting to move overseas.
-It has altered location-wise, but my wish to move has remained unchanged.
+Living abroad has been a lifelong dream for me.
+Over time, my desire to move overseas has never wavered.
+It has altered in terms of location, but my wish to move has remained unchanged.
 At ten years old, I told myself Tanzania was the place for me after doing a project on the country in the 3rd grade.
-Tanzania is still a beautiful place for me.
-I would still love to visit someday, but living there has changed.
-After getting older and entering my teens, I discovered alternative places and things that interest me, and I was still learning about myself.
+Tanzania is still a beautiful place to me.
+I would still love to visit someday, but the location has changed.
+As I grew older and entered my teens, I discovered alternative places and things that interested me, and I continued to learn about myself.
 K-pop and J-pop (Korean and Japanese) music became popular among other girls I was friends with in school.
 Those friends and I used to talk about the K-pop stars we loved, and not only did I love the music, but I also fell in love with Korean dramas.
 My favorite was “That Winter, the Wind Blows”; I was obsessed.
 Asian music and movies weren’t the only things I loved, but the culture and people were unique to me, and learning about another culture fascinated me.
-I was 14 during this time, and while other girls my age would be focused on their schoolwork or even checking out boys, I looked at ways to leave the United States.
-LEAVING THE UNITED STATES WOULD BE MY TOP PRIORITY once I reach the age where I could go out independently.
+I was 14 during this time, and while other girls my age would focus on their schoolwork or even check out boys, I looked into ways to move abroad to the United States.
+MOVING ABROAD WOULD BE MY TOP PRIORITY once I reach the age where I could go out independently.

 Around this time, I was researching heavily, and the words TEACHING ABROAD came across my computer screen.
 There were prominent YouTubers in 2012-2013 who were significant in South Korea for teaching English: “Charlycheer” and “MeganMoon.”
-These two YouTubers gave much information regarding teaching abroad and living in South Korea.
-South Korea was a massive spot for teaching English during this time because of the K-pop scene and the pay.
-After coming across this information and doing more profound research, I shared this information with my mom about teaching English because she was interested in moving abroad but needed to learn how to get started.
-Over the years, we continue to come back to moving abroad, and nothing has changed.
-We’ve had several obstacles come our way since 2012, but one thing is sure: our dreams have never changed.
+These two YouTubers provided a wealth of information regarding teaching abroad and living in South Korea.
+South Korea was a significant hub for teaching English during this time, mainly due to the popularity of the K-pop scene and the high pay.
+After coming across this information and conducting further research, I shared it with my mom, as she was interested in moving abroad but needed guidance on how to get started.
+Over the years, we continue to be drawn to the idea of moving abroad, and nothing has changed.
+We’ve faced several obstacles since 2012, but one thing remains certain: our dreams have never changed.
 I’m 24 years old now, and I’m amazed at how an older version of myself still has the same dreams as the younger me.
-After graduating in December 2023, my goal is to leave the United States and start a new life, living abroad for the first time at the beginning of 2024.
+After graduating in December 2023, my goal is to move abroad and start a new life.